 - Meat - Toss in or garnish with grilled chicken slices or chopped rotisserie chicken for chicken pesto pasta salad.

 - Roasted Vegetable - Omit the fresh tomatoes.
 Toss in roasted cherry tomatoes, zucchini, and/or asparagus.

 See my Italian Pasta Salad variation of this recipe.
 It uses premade Italian dressing.

 - Cuisinart Anodized Nonstick 8-Inch, Stainless Steel Skillet

 - OXO Good Grips 12-Inch Tongs with Silicone Head

 What to Serve with Pesto Pasta Salad

-Pasta salad is a delicious side to almost any protein (especially grilled) or sandwich.
+Pasta salad is a delicious side to almost any protein (especially grilled) or sandwich, great during hot summer months.
 I love it with grilled chicken and burgers.
-Enjoy a serving for an easy meal-prepped lunch too.
-While delicious on its own, it is a yummy side to these recipes.
+Enjoy a serving for a leisurely meal-prepped lunch too.
+While delicious on its own, it is a yummy side to these recipes:

 - Slow Cooker BBQ Chicken Thighs

 - Cracker-Crusted Chicken Nuggets